Book Your Trip

 A Series of Owners

-By 1864, after a series of owners, Catalina was entirely owned by James Lick, who was once considered the wealthiest man in California.
-After a few failed attempts at a resort development, Catalina was sold to the sons of Phineas Banning in 1891.
-The Banning Brothers established the Santa Catalina Island Company to develop the island as a resort, developing the city of Avalon and building roads into the island’s rugged interior.
+By 1864, Catalina Island was entirely owned by James Lick, who was once considered the wealthiest man in California.
+After a few failed attempts at a resort development, Lick sold the island to the sons of Phineas Banning in 1891.
+The Banning Brothers established the Santa Catalina Island Company in 1894 and began developing the island into a resort destination, building hotels, attractions, and roads into the island’s rugged interior.

 The Banning Years

 The Banning brothers built hunting lodges, like the Banning House Lodge, and ran stagecoach tours around the island.
-They created access to Avalon’s beach areas, like Lovers Cove, Casino Point and Descanso Beach.
-In 1909, they built the green pleasure pier, which still stands today.
+They created access to Avalon’s beach areas, like Lovers Cove, Descanso Beach, and Sugarloaf Point, the future site of Catalina Casino.
+In 1909, they built the Pleasure Pier, which still stands today in Avalon Bay.

 The Wrigley Vision

-In 1919, chewing gun entrepreneur William Wrigley Jr. bought nearly every share of the Santa Catalina Island Company until he owned a controlling interest.
-Wrigley invested millions in the island, building infrastructure and attractions.
+In 1919, chewing gum entrepreneur William Wrigley Jr. bought nearly every share of the Santa Catalina Island Company until he owned a controlling interest.
+He then invested millions in his vision to create a "playground for all" on Catalina Island, building infrastructure, a reservoir, Hotel Atwater, Bird Park, and other attractions.

-In 1929, Wrigley built the iconic Catalina Casino, which boasts the world’s largest circular ballroom.
-His son Philip Wrigley took over and continued his father’s vision after his passing in 1932.
+In 1929, Wrigley built the iconic Catalina Casino, which boasts the world’s largest circular ballroom and the first theatre designed and built to show talking motion pictures.
+His son Philip Knight Wrigley took over and continued his father’s vision after his passing in 1932.
 During World War II, the island served as a military training facility and was closed to tourists.

-Catalina Island Company is owned by descendants of William Wrigley Jr., who carry on his vision for building and maintaining a world-class island resort.
+To this day, descendants of William Wrigley Jr.still own the Catalina Island Company and carry on his vision to create a world-class island resort.

 A Legacy of Conservation

-In 1975, Philip Wrigley, his wife Helen and his sister, Dorothy Wrigley Offield, deeded 42,000 acres of Catalina Island to the Catalina Island Conservancy, giving the Conservancy control of 88% of the island.
-The Conservancy is the oldest and largest private land trust in Southern California.
-Catalina Island is home to 60 plant, animal and insect species that are found nowhere else in the world.
+In 1975, Philip Knight Wrigley, his wife Helen, and his sister, Dorothy Wrigley Offield, deeded 42,000 acres of Catalina Island to the Catalina Island Conservancy, a non-profit organization they had established three years earlier in 1972.
+The oldest and largest private land trust in Southern California, the Conservancy has a continuing mission to "be a responsible steward of our lands through a balance of conservation, education, and recreation."